streamanalyze/sa.documentation/source/amosql.html.md

 Now, suppose that we need a function that returns the gross incomes of all persons in the database, i.e. we use `MANAGER.INCOME->INTEGER` for managers and ` EMPLOYEE.INCOME->INTEGER` for non-manager.
-In Amos II such a function is defined as:
+In sa.amos such a function is defined as:

      create function grossincomes()->Integer i